 5. CTRL + G

-Easily navigate to a specific section of your document.
+Navigate to a specific part of your document.

 This keystroke is especially helpful when working with larger documents.
 Using GoTo will take you to a specific page, section, bookmark or footnote within your document.
 If you are making changes to only a few clauses or sections, this tool is particularly useful to help you find the relevant text faster.
 This keystroke can also give you access to Advanced Find and Replace in the same dialogue box, helping you get more done, faster.

-Save up to 49 minutes a day with Legal Document Software
+Save up to 49 minutes a day with Infoware Legal Writing Software